digthedata

 • Briefly explain:

-• How your evidence connects together.
+• How does your evidence connect together?

 • Think: “What story does my data tell?”